hasjack/OnGravity/README.md

 ## 6. Notes on Simulation Context

-Some online summaries reference “xAI Colossus” simulations claiming a fixed “κ r = 14.5” peak.
-That value **does not originate from any verified dataset** and likely arose from misinterpreted or hallucinated LLM output.

 In this implementation, κ is determined empirically from baryonic data and remains within the physically reasonable 10⁻²⁶ – 10⁻²¹ m⁻¹ range.

 ---